gerwintmg/mkb-stack/README.md

 make apply
 ```

-**Note:** The Ansible roles and playbooks are not included in this repository.
-You will need to provide your own.
+**Note:** While the goal is to provide a complete solution, the Ansible roles and playbooks are not yet fully implemented.
+You may need to provide your own for a complete setup.